Consensys/doc.teku/docs/HowTo/Builder-Network.md

 [--validators-proposal-config](../Reference/CLI/CLI-Syntax.md#validators-proposer-config) option
 and specify the enabled validators in the `proposer_config` of the proposer configuration JSON file.

-Note the `default_config` applies to all validators who don't have their own proposer configuration.

 !!! example "`proposerConfig.json`"

     ```json